Frikandel: Popularity

 It is the most popular fast food snack in the Netherlands, followed by kroket.
 According to the AKSV (the General Association of Manufacturers of Cooking Supplies and Snacks in the Netherlands), 600 million frikandellen are produced each year in the Netherlands.
 Most of these are also sold in the Netherlands, where more than 37 frikandellen are consumed per capita per year.

 Serving

-In the Netherlands, it is most often served with curry ketchup or mayonnaise, though some eat it with tomato ketchup, mustard or apple sauce.
-Very popular is a frikandel served together with mayonnaise, curry or ketchup and chopped raw onion: a frikandel speciaal.
-The frikandel speciaal usually has a deep cut lengthwise through the middle to provide room for the chopped onions and the sauces.
+In the Netherlands, it is most often served with curry ketchup, mayonnaise or fritessaus, though some eat it with tomato ketchup, mustard or apple sauce.
+A frikandel speciaal is very popular: a frikandel served with mayonnaise or fritessaus, curry ketchup or regular tomato ketchup and chopped raw onion.
+The frikandel speciaal usually has a deep cut lengthwise through the middle to provide room for the chopped onions and the sauce.
 Some people prefer the taste of a frikandel if the cut is made before frying, resulting in a larger crisp surface.
-Sometimes the sausage is served on a bun and is then called a broodje frikandel.
+Sometimes the frikandel is served on a bun and is then called a broodje frikandel.

-In Belgium and in the north of France, it is served with any sauce of choice and sold in a variety of ways, for example with onions, in a long bun, a piece of baguette, as a kebab or plain and untouched.
+In Belgium and in the north of France, it is served with any sauce of choice and sold in a variety of ways, such as with onions, in a long bun, a piece of baguette, as a kebab or plain and untouched.